frianasoa/Ze-Notes/README.md

 These global settings apply to the plugin as a whole.
 ![Opening settings](https://raw.githubusercontent.com/frianasoa/Ze-Notes/main/docs/images/07.zenotes-load-save-display-performance.png "Other settings")

+Font settings was added.
+You can use this to zoom in and out of your table with the shortcut "Ctrl + Mouse wheel" or "Ctrl + Plus/Minus"

 ## Use cases
 ### How to start a systematic review of the literature?